 You or your child may undergo the following diagnostic tests:

 - Imaging.
 Computerized tomography (CT) or magnetic resonance imaging (MRI) scans of the head may show swelling or inflammation.
-X-rays or CT scans of the chest or sinuses also may show infection in other areas that may be associated with meningitis.
+X-rays or CT scans of the chest or sinuses also may show infection that may be associated with meningitis.

 Spinal tap (lumbar puncture).
 For a definitive diagnosis of meningitis, you'll need a spinal tap to collect cerebrospinal fluid (CSF).
 In people with meningitis, the CSF often shows a low sugar (glucose) level along with an increased white blood cell count and increased protein.